 For those of you wondering about unusual names, check out our article on banned names in Norway.

 Regional differences in baby names

 Dig a little deeper into the statistics and you'll see some interesting trends across the country.

-Although Noah is the most common boys name across Norway, it tops the list in just two counties: Rogaland and Vestland.
+Although Noah and Jakob/Jacob are the most common boys name across Norway, Emil tops the list in five counties: Innlandet, Rogaland, Vestfold og Telemark, Vestland, and Trøndelag.